lukkelele/LkEngine/Docs/Engine.md

 [TObjectPtr](../LkEngine/Source/LkEngine/Core/LObject/ObjectPtr.h)
 -->

-#### Smart Pointer Implementation
+#### TObjectPtr <a id="Engine-Core-TObjectPtr"></a>
-The [LObject](../LkEngine/Source/LkEngine/Core/LObject/Object.h) class uses [TObjectPtr](../LkEngine/Source/LkEngine/Core/LObject/ObjectPtr.h) for reference counting.
+The [LObject](../LkEngine/Source/LkEngine/Core/LObject/Object.h) class uses [TObjectPtr](../LkEngine/Source/LkEngine/Core/LObject/ObjectPtr.h) for its smart pointer implementation.
+The TObjectPtr class requires an object to be derived from LObject to work, this is because the counted references is stored in the LObject instance.
 <br>

 ### Events <a id="Engine-Events"></a>
-Input events are reported from the active [GLFW](https://www.glfw.org/) context.

 All events derive from the base event class [LEvent](../LkEngine/Source/LkEngine/Core/Event/Event.h).
+Input events are reported from the active [GLFW](https://www.glfw.org/) context that is managed by [LWindow](../LkEngine/Source/LkEngine/Core/Window.h).

 | Event | Category | Description |
 | :---- | :----: | :---- |